WEAK STOMACH ACID AND THE RELATIONSHIP TO

 HOW DO YOU KNOW IF YOU HAVE HYPOCHLORHYDRIA?

-Although there are several ways to test for hypochlorhydria, there are a couple that I recommend you start with.
+Although there are several ways to test for hypochlorhydria (HERE is one of them), there are a couple that I recommend you start with.
 I do not feel it is necessary to swallow the radio transmitter pill that broadcasts stomach pH back to the doctor in charge.
 Great test, but it will cost you about 500 bucks.
 Another popular test is consuming a significant amount of Baking Soda and seeing how long it takes to belch.
-Truthfully, if you have these symptoms, you should assume that you have Hypochlorhydria.
+Truthfully, if you have the symptoms listed below, rest assured that you have Hypochlorhydria.

 - YOUR SALIVARY pH IS TOO LOW: If your salivary pH is low, this means that your body is probably too acidic.
 Remember the earlier discussion on stomach pH?
 The pH of the body has an inverse relationship to the pH of the stomach.
 If you have an acidic salivary pH, it probably means that your stomach is not acidic enough.
 Get some test paper at the local drugstore (pH paper) and check it.
 Your salivary pH should be a slightly alkali 7.4.